-Employers’ organizations and trade unions were skeptical of the reform pledges French president François Hollande made on Tuesday.
-The former were underwhelmed by the lack of detail while the latter feared job losses.
+Employers’ organizations and trade unions are skeptical of the reform pledges French president François Hollande made on Tuesday.
+The former are underwhelmed by the lack of detail while the latter fear job losses.

-In a lengthy New Year’s press conference in Paris, Hollande proposed a “responsibility pact” with businesses: a €30 billion reduction in social contributions, provided companies increase hiring.
+In a lengthy New Year’s press conference in Paris, Hollande proposed a “responsibility pact” with business: a €30 billion reduction in social contributions, provided companies increase hiring.

-Pierre Gattaz, the head of the country’s largest employers’ union, rejected specific hiring targets, however, wondering, “What exactly is the magnitude of the structural reforms he announced?
+Pierre Gattaz, the head of the country’s largest employers’ union, rejects hiring targets, however, wondering, “What exactly is the magnitude of the structural reforms he announced?
 We need to have a clarification.”

-Gattaz has suggested that businesses could create up to one million jobs if they are freed from excessive charges.
+Gattaz suggests that businesses could create up to one million jobs if they are freed from excessive charges.

-Hollande made no other proposals to reduce France’s high labor costs despite admitting late last year that they accounted in part for the nation’s 10.9 percent unemployment rate — the same as the European average but higher than it has been in fourteen years and more than twice the rate in neighboring Germany.
+Hollande made no other proposals to reduce France’s high labor costs despite admitting last year that they account in part for the country’s high unemployment rate.

-Hollande announced an increase in budget reductions from €15 to €18 billion euros for 2015, 2016 and 2017.
-Saving should primarily come from eliminating redundant bureaucracies.
+Hollande announced an increase in budget reductions from €15 to €18 billion for 2015, 2016 and 2017.
+Savings would come from eliminating redundant bureaucracies.

 French public-sector spending last year accounted for more than 57 percent of gross domestic product.
 The country’s debt is expected to reach a record 95 percent of GDP this year.

-In his speech, Hollande insisted he remained a socialist.
+In his speech, Hollande insisted he is still a socialist.
 “I have not been won over by liberalism,” he said.
 “To the contrary, it is the state that takes the initiative.”